Thasarathan/Java-Bridge/README.md

 ### <h3 id="login_api_autoscroll">Login Api:</h3>

-   The Java Bridge allow the user authentication using the UserLoginApi.
+   Java Bridge allows user authentication using UserLoginApi.
 A valid StockNote Trading Account and subscription to StockNote API Services is a pre-requisite for successful authentication.

 #### Parameters: